 Park at Disney Springs and Grab the Boat to a Resort then Grab a Bus

-If you’re looking forward to some Beignets to start your day at Walt Disney World then you can head to the bus ramp.
+If you’re looking forward to some Beignets to start your day at Walt Disney World then you can head to the bus ramp at Disney Springs.
 This will take you to Port Orleans French Quarter and Port Orleans Riverside.
-While this won’t be the best way to save time at Disney it will by all means be the most leisurely and fun.
+While this won’t be the best way to save time at Disney it will, by all means, be the most leisurely and fun.

 Park at Disney Springs and Walk to Saratoga Springs

-We love the walking paths at Walt Disney World, and the walking path from Disney Springs to Saratoga Springs is less than a 5 minute walk, along a lovely waterside path.
+We love the walking paths at Walt Disney World, and the walking path from Disney Springs to Saratoga Springs is less than a 5-minute walk, along a lovely waterside path.
 You can see where to grab a bus to any Disney Theme Park on this Saratoga Springs Resort Map.
 Scroll to the bottom of the map.
-In the bottom right hand corner you’ll see a blue line that says “Walkway to Disney Springs.”
-Near that spot you will grab your bus at the Congress Park Bus Stop.
-Then you can hop any bus you choose and head back to Disney Springs when your day is done.
+In the bottom right-hand corner, you’ll see a blue line that says “Walkway to Disney Springs.”
+Near that spot, you will grab your bus at the Congress Park Bus Stop.
+Then you can hop on any bus you choose and head back to Disney Springs when your day is done.

 Get Disney Free Parking Perks With these Memberships

 If you’re staying on property at a Disney Resort and are cringing at the thought of 30 dollars a day to park at a theme park, there are other options!
 These memberships include Free Parking at Disney World and may be worth the look!

 Park Free with a Tables in Wonderland Dining Reservation